-A natural tree fence with its bright green foliage, seasonal flowers, and fruits will brighten up your landscape than boring old wooden fences.
+A natural tree fence with its bright green foliage, seasonal flowers, and fruits will brighten up your landscape than boring old types of wood fences.

 These are used in gardens not just for privacy but also for decorative purposes.
-Some of the common plant varieties are chosen for a living fence to spruce up landscapes because of their ornamental qualities are cactus, bamboo, boxwood, and privet.
+Some of the common plant varieties are chosen for a living fence to spruce up landscapes because of their ornamental qualities are cactus, various types of bamboo, types of boxwood shrubs, and privet.